SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 ### Playbook code

-The code section is a page where you can write and edit your playbooks using a code editor.
-Playbooks in [SEKOIA.IO](http://SEKOIA.IO) are written using the language [JINJA 3.](https://jinja.palletsprojects.com/en/3.0.x/templates/)
+The code section is where you can find your playbook in JSON.
+You may use [JINJA 3.](https://jinja.palletsprojects.com/en/3.0.x/templates/) to fill variable fields.

 It is possible to test your JINJA code on a JSON file:

-- Copy/paste the CODE of your playbook
+- Copy/paste the code of your playbook
 - Remove the nodes with this Python script:

 ```